gritzmo/indeedb/README.md

     python indeed_easy_apply.py
     ```
    On the first run you will be prompted to enter your Indeed credentials, personal details, and search parameters.
 These settings are saved to `config.json`.
 On subsequent runs you can choose to update them before the automation begins.

+   Windows users can launch the script via `run_easy_apply.bat`.

+   The configuration file will include paths for the application log and for the list of already applied jobs (`applied_jobs_path`).